-Tuition and fees for the entire 2013-14 program is $60,895.
+Tuition and fees for the entire 2014-15 program comes to $63,099.
 An itemized accounting of all costs, including additional costs not paid as tuition and fees can be found on our 2014-15 Undergraduate Costsheet.
-Rates for the 2014-15 program year are subject to change.
+Rates for the 2015-16 program year are subject to change.

 Students wishing to earn graduate credit for participation in the Three Seas program must apply to the Master of Science in Marine Biology program which is offered in conjunction with the Three Seas program.
 For more information on the graduate application process, visit the Master of Science in Marine Biology website.

 Medical Insurance and Diving

 Students must supply a medical examination and evidence of medical insurance coverage for the program year.
 All students planning on SCUBA diving with the program must have diving certification and Diver’s Alert Network (DAN) insurance.
 Students provide all of their own dive gear except tanks.
-All classes using SCUBA for field work also have projects for snorkelers.
+All classes using SCUBA for fieldwork also have projects for snorkelers.
 Students wanting to become SCUBA certified should do so by the summer and have ten open water dives before beginning this program.